donfaustinocortizone/Nashville96/README.md

 **Note:** This was made with XFCE on mind, so you may find issues if you are using another DE.

 ### Installation
-1. Unzip the latest release and copy the `Nashville Gruvbox` directory to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
+1. Download and unzip the latest release and copy the `Nashville Gruvbox` directory to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
 2. Select the theme with both Appearance and Window Manager.

 ### Tips and tricks
-Unlike Chicago95, the desktop icon colored labels come disabled by default.
+* Unlike Chicago95, the desktop icon colored labels come disabled by default.
 To revert that:
 1. Go to where your theme is located which is `~/.themes/` if installed locally, if installed globally then go to `/usr/share/themes`.
 2. Open the `Nashville Gruvbox` folder, and then  navigate to `gtk-3.0/apps`.
 3. Open `xfce.css` with your editor of choice.